-Where it is decided to provide SEN learning support, the Head of Learning Support/SENCO and Deputy Head Academic will agree in consultation with parents and the pupil to put in place reasonable adjustments, interventions, support and any teaching strategies or approaches that are to be put in place.
-These will be recorded on the School's information management system, SchoolBase.
-This will be reviewed every term.
+Where it is decided to provide SEND learning support, the Head of Learning Support and Deputy Head Academic will agree in consultation with parents and the pupil to put in place reasonable adjustments, interventions, support and any teaching strategies or approaches that are to be put in place.
+The Head of Learning Support will create a Learning Passport for a child with identified SEND.
+This document logs strengths and barriers for the pupil, their diagnosis and teaching strategies and approaches which are to be put into place.
+This will be reviewed as appropriate, depending on need.
 All staff working with the pupil will be made aware of their learning needs, the outcomes and the support strategies required.
-Each form group will keep an up to date termly provision map of the extra support and the Head of Learning Support/SENCO will track the individual's provisions.